mw439/A02/README.md

 # Steps to Using GitHub
 - Creating a Github Account -
-1. Search Up GitHub(or visit: https://github.com/) on your search engine or visit this website here:
+1. Search Up GitHub (or visit: https://github.com/) on your search engine or visit this direct sign up link here:
 - https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home
 2. Make an Account (Create a Username and password)